jrladd/networks/assignments/create-visualization.md

 # Project 1: Create a Visualization

-**THIS PROMPT IS FROM LAST SEMESTER AND MAY CHANGE FOR OUR CLASS.**

 **Complete by: Tuesday 27 Feb. by 12:50pm**

 Now that you've learned some of the principles and techniques behind network visualization, you'll create your own visualization.
 You'll complete the following two items: